anderson-aristotle/js-this-prototype-study/study.md

 ## A Prototype is what

 In your own words explain what a prototype is.
-In your answer, be sure to cite any relevant sources you consulted in your search.

 ```md
 <!-- your answer here -->